keatonmcarlton/neuro_files/README.md

 **Program creates a folder named 'generated_data.'
 All new images and .ncs files data will be placed into generated_data when complete, and is safe to delete**

-NOTE: to run one file, you must run them in order.
+NOTE: to run one file, you must run all previous files in order.
 Skipping files will not work